 Here are some of the causes and risks:

 The most common symptom of breast cancer is the formation of a lump in the breast, but symptoms vary in many cases.
 It was reported that only one in 10 lumps is diagnosed as malignant.
-Proper consultation with a breast cancer specialist is the best way to help detect early signs of breast cancer.
+Proper consultation with a Singapore breast surgeon is the best way to help detect early signs of breast cancer.

 Here are some of the common symptoms of breast cancer: